 }

-}
+]

 }

 }

 locations property

 A result object SHOULD contain a property named locations whose value is an array of one or more unique (§3.7.2) location objects (§3.22), each of which specifies a location where the result occurred.

 NOTE: In rare circumstances, it might not be possible to specify a location for a result.
 However, the locations property contains very valuable information for anyone who needs to diagnose and correct the condition described by the result, so the authors of analysis tools should make every effort to provide it.